BIOS-538/BIOS-538.github.io/README.md

 -   Add valuable edits, such as to clarify, emphasize or add examples to Wikipedia pages of statistical concepts that are relevant / even slightly adjacent to the course

--   Ask any R related question on [stackoverflow](https://stackoverflow.com/) relevant to the course that gets 1 upvote
+-   Ask any R related question on [stackoverflow](https://stackoverflow.com/) relevant to the course that gets 1/2 upvotes (*who are not class members* 😛)

 ## Should I take this course without any coding background?